RogetK/rogetk.github.io/_tabs/about.md

 I have a wide interest in hobby electronics and programming, I've been building various mechanical keyboards since 2019.
 I also have built a homelab with various servers running home services, hypvervisors and more!

+## Education and Work
+I studied Computer Science and Electronics at the University of Bristol where I graduated with an upper second class degree (2:1).
+During this time I studied wireless communications and protocols extensively during my latter years and during this time I spent over a year at Toshiba Research Europe conducting research around this area and doing development work on various mico-controllers and systems.
+I then started a PhD on wireless technologies in late 2020 but have since suspended my research to explore new opportunities.